Baseer Shamsi: Military career

 He returned to India with his wife in early 1947 and was posted to 2nd Battalion of 8th Punjab Regiment which was then posted in what was to become Pakistan on 14 August 1947.
 He graduated from the Pakistan Command and Staff College Quetta in 1954.
 During the year long course, he was called up to tour England with the Pakistan cricket team on its first ever tour of England but refused to go giving preference to his career.

 In early 1957 he was Brigade Major (BM) of 114 Brigade Lahore when he was chosen by the army to attend the Advanced Tactical Course at the prestigious US Army School of Infantry, Fort Benning, Georgia.
 On return from the year long course, he was promoted Lieutenant Colonel and given command of 18th Battalion of the Baloch Regiment.
-In 1960 he was transferred to Military training directorate at the General Head Quarters.
+In 1960 he was transferred to Military training directorate at the General Headquarters.
 From 1962 to 1964 he commanded an infantry Battalion in Kashmir.
 In 1964 he was given command of 2nd Battalion the Baloch Regiment (former 2nd Battalion of the 8th Punjab Regiment).

-During the September 1965 war with India, his Battalion had been deployed on the Jammu – Sialkot Road with the aim of denying the enemy access to Sialkot through this road.
-The enemy carried out many attacks on the Battalion but were unable to make any headway.
+During the September 1965 war with India, his battalion had been deployed on the Jammu–Sialkot Road with the aim of denying the enemy access to Sialkot through this road.
+The enemy carried out many attacks on the battalion but were unable to make any headway.
 Finally, having made no break through with its infantry attacks, on 19 September 1965 the enemy attacked his position with a squadron (14) of tanks.
-Without any armour support his infantry Battalion managed to destroy 9 Indian tanks, 6 of which he was able to retrieve and bring back to Pakistan.
+Without any armour support his infantry battalion managed to destroy 9 Indian tanks, 6 of which he was able to retrieve and bring back to Pakistan.
 For his gallantry he was awarded the Imtiazi Sanad.

-He was promoted to the rank of Brigadier (Brigadier General) and commanded two infantry Brigades.
+He was promoted to the rank of brigadier (brigadier general) and commanded two infantry brigades.
 His final command was as officiating General Office Commanding of 12 Division in Kashmir.
 He retired from the army in 1970 at the age of 48, having severed the army for 31 years.